Trouble for ecstasy? What MDMA’s FDA setback could mean for psychedelics

 Certain oversights in the trials were even harder to ignore.
 Researchers didn’t collect data on participants' experiences on the drug, such as euphoria — information that FDA staff needed to weigh the abuse potential — or do lab work related to the drug’s safety profile.

-While these were legitimate mistakes, Barrett says he was perplexed by some of the comments he heard: Advisers seemed to suggest not much was known about the drug’s toxicity, although this was well studied before this trial.
+While these were legitimate mistakes, Barrett was perplexed by some of the discussion.
+He says advisers seemed to suggest not much was known about the drug’s toxicity, although this was well studied before the trials.
 And to his mind, they had unfounded concerns that patients would seek out illegal drugs like cocaine after taking MDMA.

 “It just broke my brain a little bit,” he says, “I didn't understand where comments like that could be coming from.”